benkonrath/django-iban/README.rst

 `SWIFT-BIC`_ (ISO 9362:2009).

 ..
 WARNING::
    **Obsolete package** You should not use this package any longer.
 The IBAN and BIC fields are now available in version 1.1 and later of the https://pypi.python.org/pypi/django-localflavor package.
-Bug reports and feature requests should be filed against django-localflavor.
+Bug reports and feature requests should be filed against https://github.com/django/django-localflavor.

 **Author:** Ben Konrath